mgierada/govee-api/README.md

 # Prerequisite

-To use the library you need to obtain Govee Developer API key and set it to `GOVEE_API_KEY` env variable.
+To use the library you need to obtain a Govee Developer API key and set it to `GOVEE_API_KEY` env variable.
 It is highly suggested to use .env file.

 See below a short manual copied directly from the [Govee API documentation](https://app-h5.govee.com/share/community?client=0&postId=124855).
 Please refer to that documentation in case the info below is not sufficient or it changed over time.